abdullahbf/Credit_Risk_Analysis/README.md

 ### Resampling

-Logistic Regression was used for the resampling methods.
+Logistic Regression was used with the resampling methods.

 #### Naive Random Oversampling